Disease/Disorder

 Patho-anatomy/physiology

-Functional neuroimaging studies suggest impaired communication between brain systems linking emotion to volition, movement, and perception, suggesting a mechanism through which elevated anxiety may be converted into physical symptoms.11 Patients with motor CD/FNSD show increased responsivity and reduced habituation in the amygdala to emotionally provocative stimuli.
-An abnormally strong functional linkage between the amygdala and the supplementary motor area (SMA) of the nondominant right hemisphere has been identified in functional neuroimaging.12 The SMA is involved in voluntary movement selection and the regulation of internally generated action.
-A recently published systematic review and meta-analysis of neuroimaging studies in CD/FNSD patients reports that multiple ‘areas that are important for motor-planning, motor-selection or autonomic response seem to be especially relevant.13
+Functional neuroimaging studies have found multiple areas of impaired communication between brain systems, including areas involved in motor conceptualization, sensation, self-agency, emotion control, attention and perception.8 Patients with motor FNSD have shown increased responsivity and reduced habituation in the amygdala to emotionally provocative stimuli.
+An abnormally strong functional linkage between the amygdala and the supplementary motor area (SMA) of the nondominant right hemisphere has been identified in functional neuroimaging.9 The SMA is involved in voluntary movement selection and the regulation of internally generated action.
+A recently published systematic review and meta-analysis of neuroimaging studies in FNSD patients reports that multiple areas that are important for motor-planning, motor-selection or autonomic response seem to be especially relevant.8

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)